mbbu/GenomeAnnotationHackathon/write-up.md

 **Based on the identified gene family above;**

-Describe the function of the family
+Describe the function of the family.

 Identify the gene families present in the Hippoboscas.